Skip to main content

 Full source code

 This tutorial shows how to drive a simulator with Rosia by building a closed loop between an Atari Skiing environment and a heuristic agent that steers through the gates.
-It puts together everything from the previous tutorials: ports, reactions, logical time, STAT, and Rerun visualization.
+It puts together everything from the previous tutorials: ports, reactions, logical time, and Rerun visualization.
+STAT is computed automatically from the topology and the yield in the environment's reaction.

 Pipeline